/

 Premium Router Choice

-Cuckoo advertised the Amazon eero Pro 6E router with its full fibre plans.
-That was one of the biggest strengths of the service because many cheaper ISPs still supply more basic hubs.
+Cuckoo advertised the Amazon eero Pro 6E router with the full fibre plans reviewed here.
+That was one of the biggest strengths of the original Cuckoo offer because many cheaper ISPs still supply more basic hubs.

 The eero system is built around mesh Wi-Fi.
 If you have a larger house, you can add another compatible eero unit to expand coverage without creating a separate network name.
-Existing customers should keep checking their own account and equipment terms because supplied hardware and add-ons may vary by package, installation date and migration arrangements.
+Existing customers should still check their own Cuckoo/Onestream account documents because current router names, replacement charges and add-on terms may differ from the deal originally reviewed.
+Cuckoo’s Onestream update says router and Wi-Fi settings should stay the same as part of the move.

 My Experience: Refreshingly Simple